Solid Waste Incinerator

 All units are additionally designed with solid waste thermal oxidation in mind, and are engineered for the unique demands of mixed composition solid waste disposal.

-The cyclonic secondary combustion chamber provides over 1 second retention time std. to create turbulent thermal oxidation of combustion gases.
-This provides environmentally safe stack exhaust gases to atmosphere.
+The cyclonic secondary combustion chamber provides over 1 second retention time to create turbulent thermal oxidation of combustion gases.
+This provides environmentally safe stack exhaust gases to the atmosphere.